http4k/www/src/website/content/enterprise.md

 ## http4k EE Timeline

 The timeline for http4k EE's LTS has been designed to strike a balance between a generous open source period and the need for us to take advantage for new language features available in the JDK.
-We are also commited to providing support using a predictable timeline for our LTS customers, which is synchronized with the official JDK release and support cycle of LTS versions (currently every 2 years), but offset by a 3 month window.
+We are also committed to providing support using a predictable timeline for our LTS customers, which is synchronized with the official JDK release and support cycle of LTS versions (currently every 2 years), but offset by a 3 month window.
 To put that more visually, this is the timeline for current and future Java LTS releases:

 {{< timeline data="Java" >}}